StufMuff/SchrodingersObserver/README.md

   will be on.
 # # # # # SETUP # # # # #
 #EXE setup
   This is the easiest.
-Just download the zip, unzip to any location, find the echoObserver_GUI.exe and run it.
+Just download the zip, unzip to any location, find the schrodingersObserver_GUI.exe and run it.
 Done.
 I would recommend saving a short cut to the exe for easier access and make sure you change the locations to where you want to save the information.
 The default will be in the same directory as the EXE.
 For example, change
 "Results/" to "C:\Users\XXXXXX\Documents\Eval_Results\".
 And do the same for the replays.